contentful/slash-developers/out/ios/tutorials/using-delivery-api-on-ios.md

 }
 ```

-In the guide app, the class also implements the _MKAnnotation_ protocol, which enables directly showing Entries in a map view.
+In the guide app, the class also implements the `MKAnnotation` protocol, which enables directly showing Entries in a map view.

 ## Simple views for your data

 The initial view of the guide app is a list of all cafes it knows about.
 For common tasks like this, the SDK adds UI components which you can customize to your needs.
-In this case, you will create a subclass of [_CDAEntriesViewController_][4], a _UITableViewController_ optimized for showing a list of Entries matching a certain query.
+In this case, you will create a subclass of [_CDAEntriesViewController_][4], a `UITableViewController` optimized for showing a list of Entries matching a certain query.

-You create the basic setup in your subclasse's _init_ method:
+You create the basic setup in your subclass's `init` method:

 ```objc
 -(id)init {